NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 - The Dockerfile

-When Docker “ENV” intruction on the Dockerfile, adds them to the process.env attribute on the spec.
+When Docker processes an ENV instruction in a Dockerfile, it adds those values to the process.env attribute in the spec.

 If you have a Dockerfile like the one below: